anttisalonen/progbook/rst/ajax.rst

 Let's go through this line by line:

-* Line 1: We create a new object of type XMLHttpRequest which is the API for getting data from the server
+* Line 1: We create a new object of type XMLHttpRequest which is an API for getting data from the server
-* Line 2: We specify that we want to GET data (as opposed to POST), namely by getting file.html
+* Line 2: We specify that we want to send a GET request (as opposed to POST), namely the URL "file.html"
 * Line 3: We define the callback function which will be called when the server has its response.
 The syntax used here creates an *anonymous function* - a function that doesn't have a name but is defined.
 It's practical because we can define the function inline as opposed to defining it somewhere else and referencing it here, and it's also necessary as we can use variables in it that are in scope in this example (namely "xhr") that wouldn't be in scope if we defined it as a named function.
 * Line 4: We check the state of the request.
 We want it to be DONE and have the status code 200 (which means "OK" in HTTP).
 * Line 5: If this condition is satisfied then we write text in the console, including the response text from the server.
 This can be anything - plain text, JSON, XML, binary data - whatever the server is programmed to send.